-Dr. Wecht was strongly vocal against the suicide ruling of Jeffrey Epstein and interestingly before that, against Kurt Cobain's ruling of suicide. . .
-"I just think that it's a staged suicide is what I think that's the bottom line." -Wecht featured in "Soaked In Bleach".
-(Scroll down from the link above to view the video clip.)
+Dr. Wecht is strongly against the ruling of suicide of Jeffrey Epstein.
+Interestingly, I also discovered he criticized Kurt Cobain's ruling of suicide. . .
+"I just think that it's a staged suicide is what I think that's the bottom line." -Wecht's appearance in the documentary "Soaked In Bleach" in 2015.

-After viewing the clip from "Soaked In Bleach", I followed Dr. Cyril Wecht's career and respectable reputation for his assertions on high-profile celebrity deaths.
-It intrigued me additionally in forensic science, human biology and criminology.
+After viewing the clip from "Soaked In Bleach", personal interest on Dr. Cyril Wecht's career abounded with his assertions on high-profile celebrity deaths.
+It intrigued me further in forensic science, human biology and criminology.

-I checked out two of several books from Dr. Wecht, "Mortal Evidence" and "Tales from The Morgue".
+Afterwards, I personally checked out two of several books authored by Dr. Wecht, "Mortal Evidence" and "Tales from The Morgue".
 The following experts from "Mortal Evidence" is quite telling.

 ". . . he doesn't shy away from challenging the accepted line of thought.
 He speaks his mind, whether it diverges from the popular opinion or not.
 I believe everyone benefits when a person like Cyril dares to say the emperor has no clothes." - Dr. Henry C. Lee, FORWARD page 8 of, MORTAL EVIDENCE: The Forensics Behind Nine Shocking Cases.
 2003.